Diageo workers in Leven to launch strike action over pay

 Unite said action would begin in Leven on Saturday for 48 hours, with further stoppages planned until 3 April.

-The union said the dispute was over a lower rate of pay being introduced for new starts.
+The union said the dispute was over lower pay rates for new starts.

-Diageo, whose portfolio includes Johnnie Walker and Smirnoff, has been approached for comment.
+Diageo, which makes Johnnie Walker and Smirnoff, disputed the claim but said it remained "committed to seeking a resolution".

 In a statement, the trade union claimed some of its engineering members were set to lose about 6% of their pay at a time when Diageo's operating profits had risen sharply.